ridiekel/jeletask/README.md

 # HomeAssistant

-Auto configuration should work with relays, dimmers, motors, sensors, timed functions, flags and general/local/timed moods, conditions and digital inputs.
+Auto configuration should work with relays, dimmers, motors, sensors, timed functions, flags, general/local/timed moods, conditions and digital inputs.
 Other types are not yet supported, work in progress.
 Pleas log an issue when having trouble with auto configuration in HA.